-Featuring over sixty vendors every week, visiting the Charlottetown Farmers Market is a great way to try fresh seasonal food, meet some local Prince Edward Island residents, and learn all about island life.
+Featuring over sixty vendors every week, visiting the Charlottetown Farmers Market is one of the top places to go in Prince Edward Island.
+It’s a great way to try fresh seasonal food, meet some local Prince Edward Island residents, and learn all about island life.

 Though you probably won’t purchase too much local produce on a short trip to the city, the market does feature ready-made food vendors, pottery, knitting, fine art, and more.